philjones88/philjones88.github.io/about.md

 My name is Phil Jones.
 I'm a developer who likes front end technologies primarily but likes to play with bits of tech at all levels of the stack.

-Currently I work at [VQ Communications Ltd](https://www.vqcomms.com) as well, erm, a bit of everything.
+Currently I work at [VQ Communications Ltd](https://www.vqcomms.com) doing well, erm, a bit of everything.
 I do the web interface, lead the automated Protractor testing, lead the automated Jenkins build effort and chip in everywhere where I'm needed.
 From Docker to Angular, it's a varied and great environment to work in!

 I currently live in the city of Bristol in the UK.